 Landfill specifics related to asbestos disposal

-Materials containing asbestos are only accepted at the Dry Creek Landfill, and you must notify the landfill 24 hours in advance if you will be hauling materials containing asbestos.
+Materials containing asbestos are only accepted on Wednesday at the Dry Creek Landfill, and you must notify the landfill 24 hours in advance if you will be hauling materials containing asbestos.

 Dry Creek Landfill